Anthares101/the3musketeers-k8s-lab-hyperv/README.md

 # K8S lab on Hyper-V

 The idea of this project is to create an easy to deploy Kubernetes environment where different scenarios can be installed to practice Red Team or Pentesting engagements.
+The minimun hardware requirements are at least 8GB of RAM and 4 CPU cores.

 ![Image of the lab up and running](./static/lab-ready.png)